fdw/rofi-rbw/docs/rofi-rbw.1.md

 Args that start with "\--" (eg. \--version) can also be set in a config file.

 Config file syntax allows: key=value, flag=true, stuff=[a,b,c].
 If an arg is specified in more than one place, then commandline values override values from the config file.

+# FILES

+*~/.cache/rofi-rbw.runcache*

+: Saves the number pf times an entry has been used, so that they can be sorted first.
+Entries are hashed with sha1 so as not to leak any secrets.

 # WEBSITE